Power Surge Killed Your Hard Drive?

 If you read the ROM with a Pomona clip, do you have to desolder the chip?

 On Western Digital boards using a discrete 25xx-series 8-pin SOIC serial flash, no. The Pomona test clip lands on the chip in place and the PC-3000 Portable III reads the ROM through SPI without removing it from the board.
-On Seagate F3 platforms and other architectures where the firmware lives inside the main controller, the unique adaptives have to be read from the System Area on the platters using the PC-3000 SA module over the diagnostic COM port instead.
+Seagate F3 platforms vary by family.
+Many F3 drives carry a discrete 25xx-series 8-pin SPI flash that is read in place with the same Pomona clip.
+On architectures where the unique adaptives live inside the main controller or on platforms where the ROM is physically damaged, the patient adaptives are merged from the System Area on the platters using the PC-3000 SA module over the diagnostic COM port instead, after the patient ROM has spun the drive to a ready state.

 Why does the eBay 'identical' donor PCB usually brick the patient drive?